Many have come to the Lowcountry and been enchanted by its golden marshes.

 “My wish is that through this series readers will come to love and understand the dolphins.
 I want them to admire them in the wild and as magnificent creatures!”

-When Monroe writes of the natural world, it is not only from the head and heart, but also from the hands in a most meaningful way.
+When Monroe writes of the natural world, it is not only from the head and heart but also from the hands in a most meaningful way.
 “I do academic research and roll up my sleeves and become a volunteer,” she says.
 She spends countless hours with organizations like the Grassy Key Dolphin Research Center.

 “I have worked intimately with each species so that when I describe looking a dolphin in the eye, it is at a very personal level.
-I have seen it, smelled it, done it.
+I have seen it, smelled it, and done it.
 That’s a promise to my readers, that what I write will be accurate and authentic.
 So when they read it, not only will they learn, but they will care.
 Then I know they will act and be just as fierce about protecting the Lowcountry as I am.”

 It is precisely because Monroe puts her message into practice that these efforts have been so well-received.

 The positive impact made by her books is tangible and extensive.
-For The Butterfly’s Daughter, she gave away 10,000 milkweed seeds to be planted as crucial habitat for the monarchs.
+For The Butterfly’s Daughter, she gave away 10,000 milkweed seeds to be planted as crucial habitats for the monarchs.
 Since writing the Lowcountry books, readers say they no longer feed the dolphins that come by their dock.
 Now they understand the reason behind the restrictions.

 “I’ve gotten countless letters,” affirms Monroe, “starting with The Beach House and continuing now.
 We have records of people volunteering and donating money all along the eastern seaboard because of that book.
-That transcends storytelling—that is the why of my writing.
+That transcends storytelling—that is the way of my writing.
 I began the process to try and make a difference.
 When I get letters like that it encourages me to keep going.”

 Celebrating Lowcountry Love